 December 2016 the bid for construction of phases I and II were awarded to BPCI Earthworks, LLC.
 They began construction in late February of 2016.

 On September 30, 2017 Gateway Park celebrated it's grand opening.
-As funds allow, the construction of the 3rd phase (splash pad, amphitheater, and small pavilion) will begin.
+As funds allow, the construction of the 3rd phase (splash pad, amphitheater, and performance stage) will begin.

 Key Peninsula Metropolitan Park District